maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/28-napa-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 On Election Day, Tuesday, March 3, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

-Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/).
+Find a Ballot Drop Box or Vote Center on the [Secretary of State's website](https://caearlyvoting.sos.ca.gov/).

 You can also find Ballot Drop Boxes on the [Napa County Elections website](https://www.countyofnapa.org/2355/Drop-Box-Locations).